epayet/playlist_kreator/README.rst

 Playlist Kreator
 ================

-Create easily playlists based on a list of artists.
+Create easily playlists from a list of artists, using their top songs.
-It will use the number of top songs per artist you choose.

 Currently supported: Google Music.